timMetzger/Animated_Algorithms/ReadMe.md

 ![python_HpXKxGTPHV](https://user-images.githubusercontent.com/37784441/182253748-8f7843fe-42a8-4d7a-8c03-65d3e4f8de91.gif)

 For these sorting algorithms I took inspirations from the famous animated sorting algorithm videos with sound and made my own along with a timer for comparison.
 The following are currently implemented.
+Unfoutanely, gifs don't have sound but feel free to download and try it out.

 Radix Sort